julianlk522/FITM/README.md

         - (and prevent it from being removed)
     - way to report links as NSFW

-- sync rpi test data with updated (with NSFW tags)
 - change monkey / bradley names
 - update marvel char name tags to be uppercase
-- replace cookies expiring in 21600 secs (6 hrs) with 14400 (4 hrs)

 - check if any remaining fetches should be wrapped in redirect util
 - replace frontend (and backend, if any) magic numbers